athena-framework/website/docs/components/serializer.md

 !!! info
     If an object implements _both_ `ASR::Serializable` and `JSON::Serializable`, the serializer component takes priority.

-The [ART::View][Athena::Routing::View] annotation can be used to configure serialization related options on a per route basis.
+The [ARTA::View][Athena::Routing::Annotations::View] annotation can be used to configure serialization related options on a per route basis.

 ```crystal
 require "athena"